AliceO2Group/Monitoring/doc/system-implementation.md

 ]
 ```

-The information how build and configure CollectD JSON Handler are provided in the [Github README](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-json-collectd-http-handler).
+The details on how to build and configure CollectD JSON Handler are provided in the [Github README](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-json-collectd-http-handler).

 #### 3.2.4 Spark Avro Source